Giorgos Arvanitis

-Giorgos (or Yorgos) Arvanitis (Γιώργος Αρβανίτης; born February 22, 1941) is a Greek cinematographer.
+Giorgos (or Yorgos) Arvanitis (Γιώργος Αρβανίτης) is a Greek cinematographer.

-Life
+Early life and education

-Arvanitis was born in the village of Dilofo, Makrakomi, Phthiotis, Greece.
-Having received an education as an electrician in the construction sector, he started working in the movies business in his early 20s, advancing from 2nd camera assistant to finally become a director of photography.
+Giorgos (or Yorgos) Arvanitis was born in the village of Dilofo, Makrakomi, Phthiotis, Greece.

+Having received an education as an electrician in the construction sector, he started working in the film industry in his early 20s, advancing from 2nd camera assistant to finally become a director of photography.

 Career

 Arvanitis has been an important figure in the Greek film industry, having worked on many films produced by Finos Films.
 In 1968, he worked on Theo Angelopoulos's first short film Εκπομπή (Broadcast).
 Since then, he has worked in every single one of Angelopoulos' movies, including award-winning Eternity and a Day (Palme d'or, Cannes 1998), except for the very last trilogy he was shooting (Trilogy: The Weeping Meadow, The Dust of Time, The Other Sea).

-During his career, his has worked with some of the greatest Greek directors such as Dinos Katsouridis, Pantelis Voulgaris, Michael Cacoyannis (Iphigenia (1977) with Irene Papas), Jules Dassin (Cri de femmes (1978) with Melina Mercouri).
-In 1989, he moved to France with his wife and three sons looking for a brighter future at a time when the total number of Greek movies was in decline.
-The same year, he received the Golden Osella for Best Cinematography at the Venice International Film Festival for the movie Australia directed by Jean-Jacques Adrien.
-Since then he has worked with directors such as Volker Schlöndorff (Homo Faber (1991)), Jean-Pierre and Luc Dardenne, Marco Bellocchio (Il sogno della farfalla for which he received the Best Photography prize at the Gramado in 1994), Goran Paskaljevic (Someone Else’s America (1994)), Marco Ferreri, Bruno Podalydès, Agnieszka Holland (Total Eclipse with Leonardo DiCaprio), Amos Gitai, Nikos Panayiotopoulos and the very controversial Catherine Breillat.
+During his career, his has worked with some of the greatest Greek directors such as Dinos Katsouridis, Pantelis Voulgaris, Michael Cacoyannis, and Jules Dassin.

+In 1989, he moved to France, looking for a brighter future at a time when the total number of Greek movies was in decline.

+In 1989 he received the Golden Osella for Best Cinematography at the Venice International Film Festival for the movie Australia directed by Jean-Jacques Adrien.
+Since then he has worked with directors such as Volker Schlöndorff, Jean-Pierre and Luc Dardenne, Marco Bellocchio, Goran Paskaljevic, Marco Ferreri, Bruno Podalydès, Agnieszka Holland, Amos Gitai, and Nikos Panayiotopoulos.

+Memberships

 He is a member of the Association Française des directeurs de la photographie Cinématographique.